netdata/netdata/collectors/charts.d.plugin/README.md

 2. If the module needs a configuration, it should be called `X.conf` and placed in `/etc/netdata/charts.d`.
    The configuration file `X.conf` is also a BASH script itself.
-   To edit the default files supplied by netdata run `/etc/netdata/edit-config charts.d/X.conf`, where `X` is the name of the module.
+   To edit the default files supplied by Netdata, run `/etc/netdata/edit-config charts.d/X.conf`, where `X` is the name of the module.

 3. All functions and global variables defined in the script and its configuration, must begin with `X_`.